Canis Major Constellation

-Canis Major is not possible to see throughout the northern hemisphere summer, as it passes in the daytime sky.
+Canis Major is not possible to see throughout summer, as it passes in the daytime sky.
 As the constellation declination is at southern latitudes, it remains below the equator for most northern hemisphere latitudes at the beginning of winter.
-Although it becomes visible in the southern sky during winter from January to March.
+However, it becomes most visible in the southern sky during winter from January to March.
 At its maximum range it is possible to see at latitudes between +60 and -90.
-However, the lower latitudes will have visibility for longer periods of the year.
+The lower latitudes will have visibility for longer periods of the year.

 How to find Canis Major constellation?

 Canis Major constellation is visible in the southern sky during winter months for observers in the northern hemisphere.
 To find Canis Major without any reference points is possible as ‘Sirius’ – the brightest star in the sky – is part of this constellation.
 Sirius marks the chest of the dog and regardless how you locate the constellations you will use this star that is significantly brighter than any others to identify the remainder of the constellation.